webarch-coop/ansible-role-fail2ban/README.md

 ## Usage

-By default this role installs `fail2ban` and `iptables` and creates a `/etc/fail2ban/jail.local` file.
+By default this role installs `fail2ban` and creates a `/etc/fail2ban/jail.local` file.

+You might want to install `iptables`, `nftables` or `ufw` prious to running this role.

 The [alternatives role](https://git.coop/webarch/alternatives) can be used to set the priority for `iptables` or these commands can be run manually: